 Currently however, the best renders we have show very familiar-looking pro iPhones, aside from a new Capture button (more on that below).

 The displays on the new phones could use a new OLED material set supplied by Samsung.
 According to the rumors, the upgraded panel would replace blue fluorescent technology with blue phosphorescence technology — a move that would apparently improve the power efficiency of the iPhone's display.

 Beyond getting larger with the rest of the phone, another potential change to the iPhone 16's display is the addition of MicroLED display, for improved brightness and color while using less power.
 This is a brand-new technology for Apple though, so it's possible we'd have to wait for another year or two after the iPhone 16 if it's not ready in time.
 If that's the case, then we can presume we'd end up with OLED panels once again, or potentially miniLED, Apple's other display tech found on certain iPads and MacBooks.

 iPhone 16: Possible specs

 One part of the iPhone 16's internals we keep hearing about though is an Apple-built modem, an upgrade that Apple's been trying to implement for a while.
 This would replace the current Qualcomm 5G chip iPhones have been using since the iPhone 12, and could provide efficiency and performance benefits if Apple does a good job with optimizing it.
-However this feature's been tipped for several years now without Apple actually producing a production-ready chip, so maybe even the iPhone 16 isn't likely to get it, especially with Qualcomm set to supply the iPhone with modems through 2026.
+However this feature's been tipped for several years now without Apple actually producing a production-ready chip, so the iPhone 16 isn't likely to get it, especially with Qualcomm set to supply the iPhone with modems through 2026.

 iPhone 16: Cameras